Caribbean Cultural Center African Diaspora Institute

-The Caribbean Cultural Center African Diaspora Institute (CCCADI) is a nonprofit organization based in East Harlem in New York City that serves as an Afro-Caribbean center of culture and community for members of the African diaspora.
+The Caribbean Cultural Center African Diaspora Institute (CCCADI) is a nonprofit organization based in East Harlem, New York City, that serves as an Afro-Caribbean center of culture and community for members of the African Diaspora.

 History

 The Caribbean Cultural Center African Diaspora Institute (CCCADI) was founded in 1976 by Dr. Marta Moreno Vega.
-She was the director of CCCADI from 1976 to 2018.

-In January 2018, Vega became an advisor to the Board of Directors, with Margarita Rosa taking on the role of interim director of CCCADI while a search for a new executive director is taking place.
+In January 2018, Vega became an advisor to the Board of Directors, with Margarita Rosa taking on the role of interim director of CCCADI while the search for a new executive director was taking place.
+In 2018, Melody Capote was named Executive Director, a role she continues to hold today.